 What bird is it?

 There are very few birds that will nest in the roof space or under your eaves.
-Since most of the birds are fully protected by law, their identification is vital if correct action is to be taken.
+Since all wild birds are fully protected by law, accurate identification is vital if correct action is to be taken.